 To conduct our work, clients must trust us with information regarding project financials, functional and aesthetic needs and desires, and business or family logistics.
 We understand and appreciate what it takes to place trust in something, especially when significant money is on the line, and therefore, we take our mission very seriously.
 Clients must also trust that we are as advertised, and therefore, we earn our reputation with each and every project offering comprehensive, responsive services second to none.
 Trust also extends to the process.
 Clients must trust that the process will lead them to where they want to be.
 Trust also extends to the larger design and construction team.
 Our consultants and preferred contractors are carefully selected for their long-standing professionalism, honesty, skill, efficiency, responsiveness, fairness, and value.

 This is a growing trend for both residential and commercial projects.
 Many people are opting for this ‘turn-key’ approach because it shortens the overall schedule, provides a more accurate gauge of cost earlier in the design process, ensures a more seamless, high quality outcome, and reduces much of the stress often associated with the design and building process.
-We are happy to offer this approach with our stellar team: Morrissey Engineering (Structural), GNCB Consulting Engineers (Structural and Geotechnical), CES – Consulting Engineering Services (MEP), Nathan L. Jacobson & Associates (Civil Engineers), Oxford Builders (General Contractor), Rick Brauchler Jr. & Company (General Contractor), Covenant Kitchens & Baths (Millworker), and Maple Tree Cabinetmakers (Millworker).
+We are happy to offer this approach with our stellar team: Morrissey Engineering (Structural), GNCB Consulting Engineers (Structural and Geotechnical), CES – Consulting Engineering Services (MEP), Nathan L. Jacobson & Associates (Civil Engineers), Nemergut Consulting (Civil Engineers), Gesick & Associates, P.C.
+(Land Surveyor), Oxford Builders (General Contractor), William Moran Builders (General Contractor), HP Broom Housewright (General Contractor), Dean Cabinetry (Millworker), and Covenant Kitchens & Baths (Millworker).